revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <blockquote>

-To disable a test in JUnit 5, you will need to use `@Disabled` annotation.
+To disable a test in JUnit 5, you will need to use the `@Disabled` annotation.
 It is equivalent to JUnit 4’s `@Ignored` annotation.

-`@Disabled` annotation can be applied over test class (disables all test methods in that class) or individual test methods as well.
+`@Disabled` annotation can be applied over the test class (disables all test methods in that class) or individual test methods as well.
 ```Java
 @Disabled
 @Test